Tips for Getting More SleepSkip to the navigation

 - Develop a bedtime routine and start it an hour before you want to fall asleep.
 Bedtime routines are designed to help you relax.
 For example, before bedtime, take a warm shower or bath, massage your feet with lotion, listen to soothing music or a tape-recorded story, read an inspirational book, drink a cup of noncaffeinated tea (such as chamomile) or warm milk, or have a small snack (such as half a turkey sandwich or peanut butter and crackers).

 - If you have not fallen asleep within 15 minutes after you go to bed, get up and do something for 30 minutes that you usually do not enjoy.
 Then try to go to sleep again.
-For example, read a difficult book or balance your checkbook.
+For example, read a difficult book.

 - Avoid taking nonprescription sleeping pills or using alcohol to help you sleep.
 They may slow you down the next day, cause you to wake up during the night, or interact with medicines you are taking.